 Dinner is usually late for me- around 8:30pm with at home with the family.

 The key is to find a form of exercise and healthy eating routine that you enjoy.

-To people wanting to become fitter and live healthier lifes.
-What would you suggest they do? how many training times/week? what kind of training?
+To people wanting to become fitter and live healthier life.
+What would you suggest they do? how many training times/week?

 There is no one approach that works for all.
 The key is to find a form of exercise and healthy eating routine that you enjoy- or at least have best adherence to!
 Whenever possible, control calories with healthy, whole foods that you enjoy eating.
 If you get off track- don’t punish yourself- just get back to it.
 Perseverance is key.
 The same goes for training.
 Regular exercise of varying intensity will do wonders- you don’t need to crush every work out.
 Listen to your body and make training a lifelong journey, which means not burning out in 6 months.
 In terms of type of training, I firmly believe everyone should do some form of strength training in various movement patterns.
 This can be done in many forms, but obtaining a good balance of strength and flexibility will change your body for the better for now and the future.

-Since we are what we eat – Where do you go to enjoy a meal in Tokyo?
-Any places you recommend for fitness conscious urban citizens?
+Since we are what we eat what do you recommend for fitness conscious urban citizens?

-As I mentioned, I am pretty flexible with my eating.
+I am pretty flexible with my eating.
 I love going to new restaurants and am adventurous with eating many different cuisines.
 In saying that, I am not shy about asking for changes at any restaurant/ cafe I go.
-This usually involved leaving out things like fries, sauces (at least on the side), cream, bread etc, For an example, I often frequent “37 steakhouse” in Roppongi for lunch.
+This usually involved leaving out things like fries, sauces (at least on the side), cream, bread etc.